aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/conversion/xml-to-json/_index.md

 ---
-title: Convert XML to JSON using Android
+title: Aspose.Cells Cloud for Android – Convert XML to JSON
-description: Utilizing the Aspose.Cells Cloud SDK for Android to convert a XML format file to a JSON format file.
+description: Utilize the Aspose.Cells Cloud SDK for Android to quickly convert XML files to JSON.
+Explore code samples, get free trial, and start converting today!
 kwords: Excel, Convert XML to JSON, REST, Android
 howto: How to convert XML to JSON using Aspose.Cells Cloud Android library.
 ---